PreibischLab/STIM/README.md

      [-m 20] \
      [-sf 2.0] \
 ```
-Dataset(s) from the selected N5 `-i` will be interactively rendered for one or more selected gene `-g` (multiple genes will be overlaid into different colors).
+Dataset(s) from the selected input `-i` (single dataset or N5-container) will be interactively rendered for one or more selected genes `-g` (multiple genes will be overlaid into different colors).
 The switch `-md` will overlay for example celltype annotations.
 By default all datasets will be displayed, but they can be limited (or ordered) using `-d`.
 You can define the distance between sections with `-z` (as a factor of median spacing between sequenced locations), `-c` allows to preset the BigDataViewer intensity range and parameters `-f, -m, -sf` are explained above (4).

 ## Alignment of 2D slices

 The alignment of 2D slices of a 3D volume is a two-step process.
 At first, using **`st-align-pairs`** slices will be aligned pairwise (e.g. 1<sup>st</sup> vs 2<sup>nd</sup>, 1<sup>st</sup> vs 3<sup>rd</sup>, and so on ...) using the Scale Invariant Feature Transform (SIFT) on a set of genes.
 These pairwise alignments can _optionally_ be viewed and confirmed using **`st-align-pairs-view`**.
 Finally, a globally optimal model for each slide will computed using **`st-align-global`**, which supports a refinement using Iterative Closest Point (ICP) matching.
+**Note:** the alignment process inherently requires multiple datasets and additional metadata to be stored.
+Therefore, the following commands can only be used with an N5-container.

 ### Pairwise Alignment

-The pairwise alignment uses SIFT to align pairs of 2d slices. _**Important note:** the order of the datasets as they are passed into the program is crucial as it determines which slices are next to each other.
-If not specified, they are used in the order as stored in the JSON file inside the N5 container._ The 2d alignment can be called as follows, the resulting transformations and corresponding points are automatically stored in the N5:
+The pairwise alignment uses SIFT to align pairs of 2d slices.
+_**Important note:** the order of the datasets as they are passed into the program is crucial as it determines which slices are next to each other.
+If not specified, they are used in the order as stored in the JSON file inside the N5-container._
+The 2d alignment can be called as follows, the resulting transformations and corresponding points are automatically stored in the N5:
 ```bash
 ./st-align-pairs \
      -i '/path/directory.n5' \